 What Is The Academic Resource Program?

-The Academic Resource Program is a comprehensive support program designed for students diagnosed with a specific learning disability or AD/HD to help them achieve their academic potential in a university setting.
+The Academic Resource Program, housed at the LIU Post campus, is a comprehensive support program designed for students diagnosed with a specific learning disability or AD/HD to help them achieve their academic potential in a university setting.

 How Long Has The Academic Resource Program Been In Existence?